Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Experimental Design

 We evaluate feature-set quality with two metrics.
 First, we report the \emph{objective value}~$Q(s,X,y)$ of the feature-selection methods, which guided the search for alternatives.
 Second, we train prediction models with the found feature sets.
 We report \emph{prediction performance} in terms of the Matthews correlation coefficient (MCC)~\cite{matthews1975comparison}.
 This coefficient is insensitive to class imbalance, reaches its maximum of~1 for perfect predictions, and is~0 for random guessing as well as constant predictions.

-To analyze how well feature selection and prediction models generalize, we conduct a stratified five-fold cross-validation.
-The search for alternatives and model training only have access to the training data.
-However, we also use the test data to evaluate the quality of each feature set found with the training data.
-For the test-set objective value, we initialize the objective function with feature qualities computed on the test set but insert the feature selection from the training set.
+We conduct a stratified five-fold cross-validation.
+In particular, the search for alternatives and model training only use the training data, while we employ the test data for evaluation: For the test-set objective value, we compute the objective on the test set but with the feature selection from the training set.
 For the test-set prediction performance, we predict on the test set but use a prediction model trained with these features on the training set.

 \paragraph{Runtime}

 We consider two metrics related to runtime.